 How Employers Can Help Combat These Trends

 Every female employee has different financial goals and is starting from a different stage in their financial wellness journey.
 With the additional pandemic stress, women lost more sleep which led to higher absenteeism and less productivity at work, hurting both the physical and emotional health of female employees.
 Women need individualized financial education and support to reach their distinct financial goals and overcome these unique financial challenges.
 In fact, financial wellness and education can reduce the gender savings gap by more than 50%, according to a 2017 study from the Center for Retirement Research at Boston College.
+That’s why companies with female workforce must have a financial wellness program.
 Having access to tailored money tools, personalized education, and unlimited one-on-one expert financial coaching in the workplace can help women reach financial success, reduce stress levels, and support gender equality.

 Count on BrightDime to support your female employees financially.
 Contact us to learn more and get a personalized demo.